 - Library visits must be scheduled between 9 AM - 5 PM and cannot be scheduled on federal holidays or over weekends.
 See the library calendar for availability details.

 - At least 2 adults must accompany each student group.
 For groups larger than 30 students, the ratio of students to teachers/parents must be 15 to 1.
 Adults who accompany groups are required to remain with their students.
 Groups larger than 60 students cannot be accommodated.

 - If students plan to use books, in advance of the visit we ask that visitors please: (1) search our online library catalog (2) prepare a list of books that might be helpful for their research, and (3) locate the specific floor of McKeldin where their books will be found.
 Note that the UMD Libraries use the Library of Congress Classification System and students may need assistance locating the appropriate call range.

 - Library visits for external groups (including high schools) may be limited by the availability of our library staff, space, and resources.
 University requests will take priority over community requests.

 Requesting a visit

-To request a visit to McKeldin Library, please complete this online form.
-Requests cannot be completed without detailed assignment information.
-Upon receipt of the form, the UMD libraries will determine the appropriateness of the visit and the availability of librarians and will contact you to confirm or reject the request.
-To schedule a visit with another of the university's seven libraries, please contact that library's staff prior to submitting a request form.
+- Upon receipt of the form, the UMD libraries will determine the appropriateness of the visit and the availability of librarians and will contact you to discuss the next steps.